The Ultimate Guide

 New developments in coaching - powerful theories and practices - have created an opportunity for coaches to use solid scientific, evidence-based facts to enable real change.

-It’s a time where coaches – both new and experienced – can rely on proven research to quickly improve their coaching skills and accelerate results for their clients.
+It's a time where coaches - both new and experienced - can rely on proven research in order to quickly improve their coaching skills and accelerate results for their clients.

 While there are no hard and fast rules to follow when it comes to your personal coaching style, it's important to keep in mind that the best coaches in the world are flexible.

 They're open to thinking in new ways and coaching in new ways.